larpchronicles/rules/martialskills.md

 ####  Critical Strike I

-This skill allows the character to perform a single attack adding +5 base weapon damage.
-This skill is expended once used.

-Requires any Weapon skill.
+>This skill allows the character to perform a single attack adding +5 base weapon damage.
+This skill is expended once used.<br/>Requires any Weapon skill.

 #### Critical Strike III

-This skill allows the character to perform a single attack adding +15 base weapon damage.
-This skill is expended once used.

-Requires the Critical Strike I skill.
+>This skill allows the character to perform a single attack adding +15 base weapon damage.
+This skill is expended once used.<br/>Requires the Critical Strike I skill.

 #### Critical Strike V

-This skill allows the character to perform a single attack adding +25 base weapon damage.
-This skill is expended once used.

-Requires the Critical Strike III skill.
+>This skill allows the character to perform a single attack adding +25 base weapon damage.
+This skill is expended once used.<br/>Requires the Critical Strike III skill.

 #### Critical Strike VII

-This skill allows the character to perform a single attack adding +35 base weapon damage.
-This skill is expended once used.

-Requires the Critical Strike V skill.
+>This skill allows the character to perform a single attack adding +35 base weapon damage.
+This skill is expended once used.<br/>Requires the Critical Strike V skill.

 #### Critical Strike IX

-This skill allows the character to perform a single attack adding +45 base weapon damage.
-This skill is expended once used.

-Requires the Critical Strike VII skill.
+>This skill allows the character to perform a single attack adding +45 base weapon damage.
+This skill is expended once used.<br/>Requires the Critical Strike VII skill.

 ## Devious Strikes